youngjunkim93/de_zoomcamp_2025/docs/_posts/2025-01-02-week1_docker.md

 ENTRYPOINT ["bash"]
 ```

-We save this as `Dockerfile` (Without any extension).
+Save this as Dockerfile (no extension).
 We will build a docker image using the `Dockerfile` by running the command below in the directory where `Dockerfile` is located.
 The name of the docker image wil be `python_bash:v1`

 ```bash
 docker build -t python_bash:v1 .
 ```

-Once the image is built successfully, we will run the Docker image.
+Once the image is built, run:

 ```bash
 docker run -it python_bash:v1
 ```

 Tada!
-Now we did the same task using `Dockerfile`!
+You’ve achieved the same functionality as before but now using a `Dockerfile` for cleaner, repeatable setup.